Why Wire?

 addressed in the next picture.
 Note that looking down from the top of the tree, the

 wire has been applied to the trunk in a clockwise manner.
-It does not matter
+It does not matter whether

-counterclockwise manner - that is a matter of
+the applicaton is in a clockwise or counterclockwise manner - that is a matter of

 personal preference.
 However, all subsequent applications of wire to the trunk